HERBS, AND THEIR USE IN DEVELOPMENT

 by Dr. Lawrence Wilson

-Ó Jully 2016, L.D Wilson Consultants, Inc.
+Ó February 2024, LD Wilson Consultants, Inc.

 not for the diagnosis, treatment, prescription or cure of any disease or health

 WARNING!
 A lot of turmeric is contaminated with

 Drug-making companies view herbs as competition.
 They have passed laws to limit their use, especially in the European Union, where many are available only by prescription, and then in small doses and at high prices.